openfido/openfido/README.md

     # Because these repositories make use of private github repositories, they
     # need access to an SSH key that you have configured for github access:
     docker-compose build --build-arg SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)"
+    # TODO at some point docker-compose will support the "--ssh default" docker
+    # parameter - until then we need to pass the key manually :(

     # Initialize all the databases for all the services:
     docker-compose run --rm auth_service flask db upgrade